British Sausage: Proper Sausage – Part 2

 It came as little shock that perception of British sausages became one of popular ridicule.
 Even giving rise to the term ‘Banger’, due to its tendency to explode on heating.
 Invariably due to the expansion of gases released from all that absorbed water turning to steam!

-Luckily since the late 1980’s British sausage has seen something of a renaissance with small artisan producers rediscovering those traditional recipes and reintroducing them back into local communities.
+Luckily, since the late ’80s, our British Sausages are seeing something of a renaissance with small artisan producers rediscovering those traditional recipes and reintroducing them back into local communities.
 Though progress was slow at best, mainly due to the sheer volume of cheap commodity sausages flooding the UK market.
 Driven perhaps by our perception and demand for increasingly cheaper food and variety.

 Unfortunately, in general, Britain sausages are nothing more than a commodity to the biggest producers.
 To the smaller producer, sausages are often seen as a convenient product to facilitate higher yields and increase margins.
 Ask any butcher what makes a British sausage – I’ve spoken to many in my time.
 Most will tell you that British sausage needs to have bread or rusk – that it helps create the correct taste and light consistency even.
 In reality, this has no basis in fact.